glimmer-labs/wolfi-caddy/README.md

 # Install Caddy with the geoip2 module example
 RUN dxcaddy github.com/zhangjiayin/caddy-geoip2

-FROM cgr.dev/chainguard/wolfi-base:latest
+FROM ghcr.io/laravel-glimmer/wolfi-caddy:latest

 # Copy the Caddy binary from the previous stage
 COPY --link --from=caddy /usr/bin/caddy /usr/bin/caddy

-USER www-data

-# Run Caddy with a simple Caddyfile
+# Run Caddy with a simple Caddyfile (this is the default CMD, here we are overriding it)
 ENTRYPOINT ["caddy", "run", "--config", "/etc/caddy/Caddyfile", "--adapter", "caddyfile"]
 ```